-If you're over 40 and haven't exercised in years (or ever), take heart: An August 2019 study published in Frontiers in Physiology concluded that it's never too late to start working out.
-While the study was small, the results indicate that even those who start exercising in their late 70s can reap the benefits of exercise.
+If you're over 40 and haven't exercised in years (or ever), take heart: It's never too late to start working out.
+Even those who start exercising in their late 70s can reap the benefits of exercise.

 So what's the best way to approach exercise at this phase of life?
 "For anyone who is returning to exercise after a long break — say, several years or more without exercising — it's important to start slow and gradually increase your duration and intensity," says Leanne Pedante, head of the training program at STRIDE, a running-based fitness club in Los Angeles.